agabor/docs/_includes/dotnet/roles.md

 # Roles

 As your app grows in scope and user-base, you may find yourself needing more coarse-grained control over access to pieces of your data than user-linked ACLs can provide.
-To address this requirement, Parse supports a form of [Role-based Access Control](http://en.wikipedia.org/wiki/Role-based_access_control).
-Roles provide a logical way of grouping users with common access privileges to your Parse data.
+To address this requirement, MSG supports a form of [Role-based Access Control](http://en.wikipedia.org/wiki/Role-based_access_control).
+Roles provide a logical way of grouping users with common access privileges to your MSG data.
 Roles are named objects that contain users and other roles.
 Any permission granted to a role is implicitly granted to its users as well as to the users of any roles that it contains.

 For example, in your application with curated content, you may have a number of users that are considered "Moderators" and can modify and delete content created by other users.
 You may also have a set of users that are "Administrators" and are allowed all of the same privileges as Moderators, but can also modify the global settings for the application.
 By adding users to these roles, you can ensure that new users can be made moderators or administrators, without having to manually grant permission to every resource for each user.